joker-119/DdenChangelog/README.md

 ## New Mechanics

 - `[Chaos On Start]` There is 20% chance when a round begins that all Facility Guards will be replaced with Chaos Insurgency.
+[Unmodded]
 -
 - `[Spectate Void]` Spectators will see a "Void" spectate choice while dead.
 This will make them spectate an empty void, which allows them to hear spectator chat without having to hear proximity chat around whoever they are spectating.
+[Unmodded]
 -
 - `[Generator Overcharges]` When a generator completes it's activation cycle, for a few seconds the generator panel will emit sparks of electricity.
 Players standing too close to the generator while this occurs will be damaged for 5 damage every second and be afflicted with the "Burned" status effect for 10s.
 This effect causes the player affected to take increased damage from all sources.
 -